ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/loggingin.md

 ## Standard login

-To login, you need to navigate to your unique FASTdrive URL.
-This will be sent to you in a ticket along with your FASTdrive admin user credentials.
+To login, you need to navigate to your unique FastDrive URL.
+This will be sent to you in a ticket along with your FastDrive admin user credentials.

 Once you have run through the first time login process, you can login every time by entering your email address and password.